RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 During the provisioning of a resource (such as a subscription, database or cloud account) the resource transitions through these states:

 - `pending` - Provisioning is in progress.
-- `active` - Provisionign completed successfully.
+- `active` - Provisioning completed successfully.
 - `deleting` - De-provisioning and deletion is in progress.
 - `error` - An error ocurred during the provisioning phase, including the details of the error.